KhMustafa/SRL-with-robotics-priors/README.md

 $ cd ~/<your ros workspace>/
 $ catkin build
 ```
 * clone the project into the src directory, and build it.
+Please note that all the required packages to run the project are included in the repository and no additional external packages are required.
 ```
 $ git clone https://github.com/KHALEDALAAELDIN/Low-Dimensional-State-Representation-Learning-with-Robotics-Priors.git
 $ catkin build